 While marketing does proactively drive demand and new business, they need to do so in the framework of supporting the larger business objectives.
-That’s why when it comes to the marketing planning process, start by looking at other departments.
-Here’s what to ask as you develop your strategic marketing plan:
+That’s why when it comes to the planning process, start by looking at other departments.
+Here’s what to ask yourself before developing and managing a strategic marketing plan:

 - What are the executive team’s top priorities for the year?